The Dark Knight Rises poster

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This reveals the protagonist's commitment to Batman returns to Gotham after eight years, dramatically appearing to save Gordon's officers during Bane's stock exchange heist.
 He chooses to don the cape and cowl again despite Alfred's warnings, actively re-entering the world of heroism., moving from reaction to action.

 At 74 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-Notably, this crucial beat Catwoman leads Batman into Bane's trap in the sewers.
+Significantly, this crucial beat Catwoman leads Batman into Bane's trap in the sewers.
 Bane brutally defeats Batman in hand-to-hand combat, breaking his back over his knee.
 "I was wondering what would break first—your spirit, or your body."
 Batman is destroyed both physically and symbolically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 110 minutes (67% through) represents the emotional nadir.
 Here, Bruce's second failed escape attempt from the Pit.
 He falls and nearly dies, his back re-injured.
 The prisoner doctor tells him he fears death too much—he must make the climb without the rope, as the child did.
-Bruce confronts his mortality and his fear, reaching his absolute lowest point., illustrates the protagonist at their lowest point.
+Bruce confronts his mortality and his fear, reaching his absolute lowest point., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 119 minutes initiates the final act resolution at 72% of the runtime.
 Bruce makes the climb without the rope, embracing his fear of death rather than fighting it.
 He leaps to freedom as the prisoners chant "Rise!"
 He has synthesized his lessons—fear of death gives life meaning, and he must be willing to sacrifice everything.
 The Dark Knight rises., demonstrating the transformation achieved throughout the journey.